Find out when and how you can access your super.

 Before we can process your claim, we’ll need to verify your immigration status.
 If your account balance if over $5,000, you’ll need to provide:

-If you’ve got less than $5,000 in your account, we’ll need a copy of your:
+If you’ve got less than $5,000 in your account, we’ll need a copy of:

-You’ll find a list of eligible visas in our Departing Temporary Resident Claim factsheet.
+You’ll find more details in our Departing Temporary Resident Claim factsheet.

 We’ll deduct the tax (and send it to the ATO) before sending your funds to you.
 You won’t need to include the remaining lump sum payment in your tax return.